Multi-Session Visual SLAM for Illumination Invariant Re-Localization in Indoor Environments: RESULTS

-The second experiment evaluates localization performance using multi-session maps created using maps generated at different times from the six mapping sessions.
-Different combinations are tested: 1+6 combines the two mapping sessions with the highest illumination variations (time 16:46 with time 19:35); 1+3+5 and 2+4+6 are multi-session maps generated by assuming that mapping would occur every 1 hour instead of every 30 minutes, and 1+2+3+4+5+6 is the combination of all maps.
-Figure \ref{fig:merged_results} illustrates, from top to bottom and for each multi-session map the resulting localized frames over time.
-Except for SuperPoint which shows similar performance for all multi-session maps, sessions with different illumination conditions merged together increase localization performance.
-For the case 1+2+3+4+5+6 (fourth line), localization sessions at 16:51 and at 19:42 are localizing mostly with sessions taken at the same time (1 and 6), while for other sessions, localizations are mixed between more than one maps.
-This confirms that these two are the most different ones in the set of multi-map combinations.
+The second experiment evaluates re-localization performance using multi-session maps created using maps generated at different times from the six mapping sessions.
+To create different combinations of multi-session maps from the six individual map sessions recorded, the selected individual maps are replayed back to back offline as input streams to a new SLAM process.
+This new SLAM process can detect the transition between input maps to internally create a new session.
+Because all mapping sessions started in front of the same highly visual descriptive location, LCD can detect a loop closure with previous session in order to merge, through graph optimization, the internal sessions in the same global graph.
+As more input data are streamed to the new SLAM process, more loop closures are detected between and inside sessions.
+Different combinations of multi-session maps are tested: 1+6 combines the two mapping sessions with the highest illumination variations (time 16:46 with time 19:35); 1+3+5 and 2+4+6 are multi-session maps generated by assuming that mapping would occur every hour, and 1+2+3+4+5+6 is the combination of all maps taken at 30 minutes interval.
+Those multi-session maps have been merged without graph reduction, thus keeping all nodes of all sessions.
+For comparison, the multi-session map 1-2-3-4-5-6 represents assembled maps with graph reduction enabled.
+Figure \ref{fig:merged_results} illustrates, for each multi-session map, the resulting re-localization performance and re-localized frames over time.
+Except for SuperPoint (with and without SuperGlue) which shows similar high performance for all multi-session maps, merging more sessions with different illumination conditions increases re-localization performance for all visual features, with best performance using the 1+2+3+4+5+6 multi-session map and with 1-2-3-4-5-6 not far behind.
+Note that for those multi-session results, \figurename \ref{fig:merged_results}b also shows by color to which map in the tested multi-session map a frame has been re-localized.
+For example, for 2+4+6 and 1+2+3+4+5+6 maps (third and fourth lines), most re-localizations after 19:42 have been on frames added from Map 6 (19:35).
+For the reduced map 1-2-3-4-5-6 (last line), re-localizations are more distributed against all mapping sessions for every localization sessions.